 All Roborock robot vacuums utilize a similar design – round frame, single side brush, and main brush right between the two rubber wheels.

-It is quite effective at cleaning debris thanks to its efficient and smart navigating system in combination with the brush roll design and ample airflow.
+It is quite effective at cleaning debris thanks to its efficient and smart navigating system combined with the brush roll design and ample airflow.

-I’ve put the S6 Pure through a rigorous set of tests to check how well it does on different types of debris from fine dust and sand to large particles of Cheerios and Fruit loops.
+I’ve put the S6 Pure through a rigorous set of tests to check how well it does on different debris types, from fine dust and sand to large particles of Cheerios and Fruit loops.